 Walk on eggshells all day long waiting for the next fight to happen?
 Be paying out your ass for stitches and antibiotics and for wounds to be wrapped and cleaned?
 Feeling on edge 24/7 because the dogs may or may not fight and you’ve got to be ready for when they do?
 Or, would you rather have a simple system put in place to protect both dogs from getting injured while still being able to enjoy and spend time with both dogs?

 Personally, I’ve got enough daily stress in my life.
 I don’t need to be consumed by the notion that one day my dogs might kill each other.
 I also don’t think that its fair to the dogs to be putting them in harms way.
 What type of quality of life are you providing them with if you aren’t mitigating the ability for a fight to break out.
 Also, living in a constantly stressful environment simply isn’t healthy for anyone.

 We rotate the 2 female dogs every 2-4 hours.
 Does this mean that they might spend time in their crates a little more than your average dog?
 Perhaps.
 Does that mean they aren’t regularly exercised and cared for?
 Not at all.
 During the 2-4 hours that one dog is out, they are not only exercised, but we do obedience training as well as just relax on the couch.
 Then we alternate.

-On warm days I will take one dog outside and leave the other in the house uncrated.
+I will take one dog outside and leave the other in the house uncrated.
 So, we are rotating from inside to outside and they aren’t confined to their crate.
-In addition to being exercised at home, they also both get to go out on separate hikes, trips to the creek as well as to sports (Rally-O, Dock Diving, PSA, Nose Work).
-When one dog is out at a sports activity, the other is free to be in the house.
+In addition to being exercised at home, they also both get to go out on separate hikes, trips to the creek as well as to sports (Rally-O, Dock Diving, PSA, Nose Work etc…).
+When one dog is out at their sport activity, the other is free to be in the house.